MrHalfLife280/MrHalfLife280/README.md

 # Music

-I like to make music in LMMS with MIDIs, you can find them here: https://youtube.com/channel/UCg0oh7mDOinFlMXJS1Q1v_A
+I like to make music in LMMS with MIDI.
+You can find them here: https://youtube.com/channel/UCg0oh7mDOinFlMXJS1Q1v_A

 <!---